edge-cloud/www.edge-cloud.net/_posts/2013-11-18-ipv6-address-management-hosts.md

   </p>
 </div>

 Before we can configure the "Other" flag on our router, we need to setup a DHCP server, which will serve the nameserver information.
-In this example I'm using an <a href="https://www.infoblox.com/products/infoblox-appliances/" target="_blank">Infoblox vNIOS grid</a> to do so.
+In this example I'm using an [Infoblox vNIOS grid](https://www.infoblox.com/products/infoblox-appliances/) to do so.
 Figure 10 shows the configuration.

 <div id="attachment_611" style="width: 621px" class="wp-caption aligncenter">
   <img class="size-full wp-image-611" src="/content/uploads/2013/11/Infoblox_Nameserver-e1384819649649.png" alt="Figure 10: Infoblox DHCPv6 basic configuration" width="611" height="324" />